 The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

-With forty two kids, clothes get dirty and, even with throw away diapers, there is hardly time to wash dry,fold, and hang.
-Some of the clothes are hand washed in buckets in the front yard and girls are most often saddled with this task, though Peter was scrubbing his white sneakers yesterday morning.
+With forty two kids, clothes get dirty and, even with throw away diapers, there is hardly time to wash, dry,fold, and hang.
+Some of the clothes are hand washed in buckets in the front yard and the girls are most often saddled with this task, though Peter was scrubbing his white sneakers yesterday morning in a sink in the laundry room..

-Ms. Sue wants the laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house.
+Ms. Sue wants the outside laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house by almost a hundred little feet..

-The new laundry area is in the shade, pebbles bordered by heavy rocks borrowed from a collapsed retaining wall next to the guest house.
+The new outside laundry area is in the shade, pebbles bordered by a square perimeter of heavy rocks borrowed from a collapsed retaining wall next to the guest house where I bivouac during my volunteer visit.

 Clean clothes are a treasure, especially when you have no treasure chest to put them in.